ReadMe scores $9M Series A to help firms customize API docs – TechCrunch

-Software APIs help different tools communicate with one another, let developers access essential services without having to code it themselves, and are critical components for driving a platform-driven strategy.
+Software APIs help different tools communicate with one another, let developers access essential services without having to code it themselves and are critical components for driving a platform-driven strategy.
 Yet they require solid documentation to help make the best use of them.
 ReadMe, a startup that helps companies customize their API documentation, announced a $9 million Series A today led by Accel with help from Y Combinator.
 The company was part of the Y Combinator Winter 2015 cohort.

-Prior to today’s funding announcement, the company had taken just a $1.2 million Seed round in 2014.
-Today, it reports 3000 paying customers and that it’s been profitable for the last several years, an unusual position for a startup.
+Prior to today’s funding announcement, the company had taken just a $1.2 million seed round in 2014.
+Today, it reports 3,000 paying customers and that it has been profitable for the last several years, an unusual position for a startup.
 In spite of this success, co-founder and CEO Gregory Koberger said as the company has taken on larger customers, they have more sophisticated requirements, and that prompted them to take this round of funding.

 In addition, it has expanded the platform to use a company’s API logs to help create more dynamic documentation and improve customer support kinds of scenarios.
 But by taking on data from other companies, it needs to make sure the data is secure, and today’s funding will help in that regard.